-The PCI Security Standards Council recently announced that planning has begun on the fourth major version of the PCI DSS.
+The fourth version of the PCI DSS is due to be released in mid-2021.
 Here’s what you need to know about this next iteration of the standard.

 What is the PCI DSS?

-The PCI DSS is a minimum set of requirements designed to help organisations protect customer cardholder data, minimise fraud, plus prevent, detect and mitigate cyber-attacks and breaches.
+The PCI DSS is a minimum set of requirements designed to help organisations protect customer cardholder data, minimise fraud, plus prevent, detect and respond to cyber-attacks.

 All organisations that accept and/or process credit card payments are required to undertake an annual PCI DSS audit of security controls and processes, covering areas of data security such as retention, encryption, physical security, authentication and access management.

 Version 3.2 of the PCI DSS was introduced in 2016.
 A minor update, version 3.2.1, has been in effect since May 2018.

 PCI DSS 4.0: why is an updated standard needed?

 Since version 3.2 of the PCI DSS was introduced, the technology used by organisations to accept and process card payments has evolved rapidly.
 During this same period, we’ve also witnessed huge advancements in the capabilities of cybercriminals, with new threats emerging to exploit weaknesses within payment systems and processes.
 PCI DSS 4.0 will help organisations to ensure data security controls remain effective in a shifting landscape.